 The days when restaurant snobs sniffed that they had to go to New York to get a decent meal are long gone.
 Especially in warm weather, when excellent local produce appears on menus in every price range, the Boston area holds its own with any other market in the country.
 Celebrity chefs and rising stars spice up a dynamic restaurant scene, and traditional favorites occupy an important niche.
-The huge student population seeks out value, which it often finds at ethnic restaurants.
+The huge student population seeks out value.

-Seafood is a specialty in Boston, and you'll find it on the menu at almost every restaurant -- trendy or classic, expensive or cheap, American (whatever that is) or ethnic.
+Seafood is a specialty in Boston, and you'll find it on the menu at almost every restaurant -- trendy or classic, expensive or cheap, American (whatever that is) or international.
 Some pointers: Scrod or schrod is a generic term for fresh white-fleshed fish, usually served in filets.
 Local shellfish include Ipswich and Essex clams, Atlantic lobsters, Wellfleet oysters, scallops, mussels, and shrimp.
-If you're worried about overfishing, visit www.montereybayaquarium.org and download the Monterey Bay Aquarium's pocket guide to fish in the Northeast.

 Lobster was once so abundant that the Indians showed the Pilgrims how to use the ugly crustaceans as fertilizer.
 Order lobster boiled or steamed and you'll get a plastic bib, drawn butter (for dipping), a nutcracker (for the claws and tail), and a pick (for the legs).
 Restaurants price lobsters by the pound; you'll typically pay at least $15 to $20 for a "chicken" (1- to 1 1/4-lb.) lobster, and more for the bigger specimens.
 If you want someone else to do the work, lobster is available in a "roll" (lobster-salad sandwich), stuffed and baked or broiled, in or over pasta, in a "pie" (casserole), in salad, and in bisque.